dixudx/rtcclient/doc/source/quickstart.rst

 Query Workitems
 ---------------

-After customizing your quety string, all the workitems meet the conditions will be fetched.
+After customizing your query string, all the workitems meet the conditions will be fetched.

     >>> myquery = myclient.query # query class